Komodo Dragons: The Life of Giants!

 Komodo dragon

-In 1910, Lieutenant van Steyn van Hensbroek, who was a member of the occupying Dutch colonials, traveled to Komodo island after hearing stories about giant reptiles.
+In 1910, Lieutenant van Steyn van Hensbroek, a member of the occupying Dutch colonials, traveled to Komodo island after hearing stories about giant reptiles.
 There, he killed one and sent the skin and several photographs to the director of the Zoological Museum and Botanical Garden at Bogor, Java.

 Fossils indicate that ancestors of the present-day Komodo dragon originated in Australia before migrating to Indonesia.
 They may also share a common ancestor to the dinosaur.